cfsamson/articles-atomics-in-rust/README.md

 Let's say core-1 acquires a flag X using `compare_and_swap` using Acquire ordering, and core-2 does the same on Y. Both do the same operations and then change the flag value back using `Release` store.

-There is nothing that prevents Observer-1 seeing the flag-Y change back before flag-X, and observer-2 the opposite.
+There is nothing that prevents Observer-1 from seeing the flag-Y change back before flag-X, and observer-2 the opposite.

 `SeqCst` prevents this from happening.